wdoyle42/hoddatasci/README.md

 that is relevant to course content.
 You MUST turn off all notifications and messaging programs.
 If your web browser is open to Facebook, Instagram or other purely social sites, or if you are responding to messaging apps, I will ask you to leave class for the day.
+If you’re joining us remotely the same rules apply.

 Mobile phone use is never appropriate in class.
 I will ask you to leave if you are using your mobile phone at any time.
 Exceptions are to be